hanyangclarence/My_Project/README.md

-# Attempt 10: Only differs from main in conditioning
+# Attempt 10: Finetune musicgen
-Branch from attempt9, and remove mixture of expert.
+This branch removes motion part, and only generate music